prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 % My heart breaks when I try to hurt him.
 % No wonder the Bible says the human age is short and full of sorrows.
 % Gospel truth!
-% Here you are: today he is slipping away from school ,which means that İ will punish him tomorrow-let him work hard.
+% Here you are: today he is slipping away from school, which means that İ will punish him tomorrow-let him work hard.
 It's mighty hard to make him work Saturdays, when all the boys is having holiday, but he hates work more than he hates anything else, and I've GOT to do some of my duty by him, or I'll be the ruination of the child."
-% This time I will not be able to punish him,otherwise I will completely destroy him.
+% This time I will not be able to punish him, otherwise I will completely destroy him.

 % Tom didn't go to school today.
 % So he had a great time.